Liberator village

-The Liberator Village was the government housing area for employees of the Consolidated Aircraft Corporation aircraft manufacturing plant which was constructed after 18 April 1942 next to the Army Air Force (AAF) Base Tarrant Field Airdrome, and an AAF aircraft plant NO. 4 was built just west of Fort Worth, Texas along the south side of Lake Worth.
+Liberator Village was the government housing area for employees of the Consolidated Aircraft Corporation aircraft manufacturing plant.
+The village was constructed after April 18, 1942, next to the Army Air Force (AAF) Base Tarrant Field Airdrome, and AAF aircraft plant NO. 4 just west of Fort Worth along the south side of Lake Worth.
 The Consolidated Vultee Bomber Plant workers would build the B-24 "Liberator" heavy bomber.
 Later, they would build the B-32 Dominator bomber that made it to the war for only a short time.
-The plant begun production less than a year later while much of its workforce was accommodated in the 1500 prefabricated dwelling units located around the south gate of the bomber plant which housed men and women that built the B-24 bomber near Fort Worth, Texas during World War II.
+The plant began production less than a year later while much of its workforce was accommodated in 1,500 prefabricated homes located around the south gate of the plant.

 Background

-The war had caused a shortage of housing in the area, therefore, the government decided to build a complex within walking distance to the plant.
+World War II caused a shortage of housing in the area, pushing the U.S. government to build a complex within walking distance of the plant.
 It would be named Liberator Village after the name of the B-24 bomber.

-The employees worked in difficult living conditions with the housing described as "ricky-ticky houses and open sewers".
+The employees endured difficult living conditions with the housing described as "ricky-ticky houses and open sewers".
 However, this is disputed by Lambert.
-The village was built in three parts.
-The first was the part just across the road from the plant.
-It was built in the shape of barracks buildings.
-The next two parts were built about a mile away and were the built as "brick" buildings and small housing units with asbestos siding.
-One is still in existence and being used as a newspaper office.
+The village was built in three sections.
+The first section was constructed just across the road from the plant, and was in the shape of a barracks buildings.
+Sections two and three contained brick buildings and small housing units with asbestos siding.
+These were locates about a mile away.
+One building still exists and is used as a newspaper office.